sokolovv-39/WebRTC-Project/README.md

-A project that implements the basic functionality of WebRTC
+A project that implements the basic functionality of WebRTC.

-#Start up
+## Start up

 1. Run `npm install` in the root of the project
-2. Run npm run dev
+2. Run `npm run dev`